auth0/auth0-guardian.js/example/README.md

   })(guardianjs);

 // This plugin exposes a method to trigger the post whenever you want,
-// when you want to do so just call, if login-complete has already complete
+// when you want to do so just call, if auth-complete has already complete
 // it will trigger the post automatically, otherwise it will do so as soon
-// as the login-complete event get received guardianjs.plugins.formPostCallback();
+// as the auth-complete event get received guardianjs.plugins.formPostCallback();
 ```